JeffreyBenjaminBrown/hode/docs/ui.md

 Note that some of the rows of the example display have no number in the column at the far left.
 That is because they are not expressions in the graph.
 They are used, rather, to group the expressions below them.
-Where they say "it", "it" refers to haskell.
+Where they say `it`, `it` refers to their immediate parent -- e.g. in the example above, `it` means "haskell"e.

 #### Redundancy

 If "haskell" was a much longer phrase, you might wish that the display did not repeat it.
-In fact, by default it does not.
+In `subgraph mode`,

-You can toggle whether descendents restate the expressions they are descended from with `M-A`.
+you can toggle whether descendents restate the expressions they are descended from by pressing `A`.
 For instance, the above example would become this:

 ```
 3 6 haskell